Low complexity regions in proteins: LCRs and the protopeptides of the early genetic code

 The amino acids with the highest frequency in LCRs are glycine and alanine, with their respective codons GGC and GCC being the most frequent, as well as complementary.
 In eukaryotes and more specifically in chordates (such as human, mouse, chicken, zebrafish and sea squirt), alanine- and glycine-rich LCRs are over-represented in recently formed LCRs and probably are better tolerated by the cell.
 Intriguingly, it has also been suggested that they represent the very first two amino acids and codons of the early genetic code.
 Thus, these two codons and their respective amino acids must have been constituents of the earliest oligopeptides, with a length of 10–55 amino acids and very low complexity.
 Based on several different criteria and sources of data, Higgs and Pudritz suggest G, A, D, E, V, S, P, I, L, T as the early amino acids of the genetic code.
 Trifonov's work largely agrees with this categorization and proposes that the early amino acids in chronological order are G, A, D, V, S, P, E, L, T, R. An evolutionary analysis observed that many of the amino acids of the suggested very early genetic code (with the exception of the hydrophobic ones) are significantly enriched in bacterial LCRs.
 Most of the later additions to the genetic code are significantly under-represented in bacterial LCRs.
 They thus hypothesize and propose that, in a cell-free environment, the early genetic code may have also produced low complexity oligo-peptides from valine and leucine.
 However, later on, within a more complex cellular environment, these highly hydrophobic LCRs became inappropriate or even toxic from a protein interaction perspective and have been selected against ever since.
 In addition, they further hypothesize that the very early protopeptides did not have a nucleic acid binding role, because DNA and RNA-binding LCRs are highly enriched in glycine, arginine and lysine, however, arginine and lysine are not among the amino acids of the proposed early genetic code.

 Detection methods

 Low complexity regions in proteins can be computationally detected from sequence using various methods and definitions, as reviewed in.
 Among the most popular methodologies to identify LCRs is by measuring their Shannon entropy.
 The lower the value of the calculated entropy, the more homogeneous the region is in terms of amino acid content.
-In addition, a Neural Network webserver, LCR-hound has been developed to predict the function of an LCR, based on its amino acid or di-amino acid content.
+In addition, a Neural Network webserver, LCR-hound has been developed to predict the function of an LCR, based on its amino acid or di-amino acid (bigram) content.
+Compression-based tools have also been used to perform such analysis providing higher sensitivity while mitigating the risk of overestimation inherent in other methods.